-$\begin{tabular}{ll} \textbf{Commented [A49]:} LUMA continues to review these attachments and notes that certain attachments are missing (Attachment 2, 5, 8 and 9) \end{tabular}$
+Commonted [AE0B40]: UD(A new research have this Commented [A49]: LUMA continues to review these attachm and notes that certain attachments are missing (Attachment 2, 5, 8 9)

-Commented [A50R49]: LUMA now proposes to have this Attachment 1 removed from this Regulation and incorporated into the TIR which will facilitate future necessary or suitable revisions or updates to this document while still being subject to Energy Bureau approval.
-LUMA will include this form with the proposed revisions below in a revised version of the its proposed Comprehensive TIR document.
+Commented [ASOR49]: LUMA now proposes to have this Attachment 1 removed from this Regulation and incorporated into the TIR which will facilitate future necessary or autable revisions or updates to this document while still being subject to heavy Bureau approval.
+LUMA will include this form with the proprietation of the time of the time of the time proposed Comprehensive TIR document.

 Commented [A51]: LUMA proposes this revision to clarify that this fee also applies to Generating Facilities, not just Microgrids, given that the Interconnection Application applies to all types of facilities.

-Commented [A52]: LUMA proposes this revision to clarify that this fee also applies to Generating Facilities, not just Microgrids, given that the Interconnection Application applies to all types of facilities.
+Formatted: Highlight Commented [A52]: LUMA proposes this revision to clarify th this fee also applies to Generating Facilities, not just Microgrids, given that the Interconnection Application applies to all types of facilities. atted: Highlight Formatted: Highlight

-Telephone (Day): Telephone (Evening):
+Telephone (Day):Telephone (Evening):

 E-Mail Address:

-Alternative Contact Inform ation (if different from the Intercon nection Customer)
+Alternative Contact Information (if different from the Interconnection Co ustomer)

-Contact Name: -
+Contact Name:

 Title:

-Address: CX
+Address:

-Telephone (Day):E-Mail Address: Telephone (Evening): 70
+Telephone (Day):Telephone (Evening): -0

+E-Mail Address:

-Application is for: New Microgrid Capacity addition to E Existing Microgrid
+Application is for: New Microgrid Capacity addition to Existing N licrogrid

-If capacity addition to existing g facility, please describe:
+If capacity addition to existing facility, please describe:

-Will the Microgrid be used fo
+Will the Microgrid be used for any of the following? ·

+Net Metering?
+Yes No

-To Export Power across the F POI?
-Yes 🔲 No 🗌
+To Export Power across the POI?
+Yes 🗌 No 🗍

-will interconnect, provide the with existing electric service to whice Existing Account Number(s) (prov d): ide all accounts to be
+For installations at locations with existing electric service to which the propositive interconnect, provide the Existing Account Number(s) (provide all accounts to the Microgrid): U

-·

 Contact Name:

 Title:

 Address:

-Telephone (Evening):
+Telephone (Day):Telephone (Evening):

-E-Mail Address: CIADO DE FA
+E-Mail Address: and the second

-Requested Point of Common Coupling (describe or provide coord dinates):
+Requested Point of Common Coupling (describe or provide coordinates): OCIADO DE

+- 2 - C. Hanna